conceptualshark/coleisaac.github.io/docs/portfolio/api-privacy-requests.md

 !!!
 Note
     Fides processes privacy requests immediately by default.
 To review privacy requests before they are executed, the `require_manual_request_approval` variable in your `fides.toml` configuration file must be set to `TRUE`.

-To process pending privacy requests, a list of privacy request IDs must be sent to the `approve` or `deny` endpoints.
+To process pending privacy requests, a list of privacy request IDs can be sent to either the `approve` or `deny` endpoints.
 Both endpoints support processing requests in bulk.

 ```json title="<code>PATCH api/v1/privacy-request/administrate/approve</code>"
 {